RUHacking/RUHWebsite/src/pages/index/index.md

     _professional network_.
 Our events are the perfect opportunity for both newcomers and seasoned techies alike to collaborate & learn, facilitated by our support and resources.
   title: R. U. Hacking?
+2019
 about:
   col_1:
-    description: >-
-      **Hackathons** are events where people from multiple disciplines can team up to create a quick and demonstrable version of their project.
-The teams compete to see which project will be deemed the best by experts in the industry and can win prizes!
-Hackathons are often themed around a certain topic, but can often be free-form!
-Our society aims to provide some mini-hacks and similar events throughout the year with our big 24-hour Hackathon being held in February, 2019.
+    description: "A **Hackathon **is a programming marathon, where teams of 2-4 put their ideas together to create something exciting in only 24 hours.
+It gives teams of hackers a chance to turn their ideas into reality and present them.\r\n\nThere will be a number of prizes for using specific technologies as well as the overall best project.
+There will be additional prize pools available exclusively to first-timers!"
     title: What is a Hackathon anyway?
   col_2:
-    description: >-
-      Building from our Hackathon last year, we're aiming to put our Alumni prize award towards equipping our hardware lab for Hackathon attendees to make use of.
-Some of the hardware will include low-power microcontrollers and potentially some Virtual Reality equipment!
-Last year's event had some very solid entries, to the point where it was difficult to choose the overall best, so definitely come down and make something you can boast about on your CV!
-    title: What will the events be like?
+    description: "To attend as a hacker, you must be in full-time education (e.g. University, college) or have finished in the past year.
+We have no other requirements!\r\n\nWe welcome attendees from all disciplines as we strongly believe Hackathon projects require skills beyond just technical - benefiting from skills such as design, entrepreneurship and overall creativity."
+    title: Can I attend?
   title: About our Hackathons
 loc:
   coords:
     lat: 51.4414
     lng: -0.9418
   description: >-
+    Our flagship 24-hour event will be held at the Henley Business School Building on Whiteknights campus at the University of Reading.

-    All of our regular activities will be based here on Whiteknights campus!
-As we're a student society, we'll use the Students' Union as a meeting point for town events.
-Some local campus events might have different meeting points (e.g. the Computer Science department).
+    All of our regular activities are also based here on Whiteknights campus.
+As we're a student society, we use the Students' Union as a meeting point for town events.
-  marker: Reading University Students' Union
+  marker: 'Whiteknights Campus, University of Reading'
   title: Venue
 featured_images:
   image_list: